SYSU-Workflow-Administrator/DeepScaler/README.md

 The information that needs to be configured before model training is stored in config/train_config.yaml, and the processed data sets and various model configuration information are stored in config/train_datasets_speed.yaml.
 You can modify the tuning parameters yourself.

 ## Data

-Arranged in chronological order, the raw data encompasses a variety of key metrics for each microservice, including CPU utilization, response time, and Pod replica count.
-These crucial raw datasets are stored in the data/raw folder.
-However, before commencing model training, a series of preprocessing steps need to be applied to these raw datasets to transform them into time-slice data suitable for training the model.

-This preprocessing procedure encompasses several stages, one of which involves executing the xxx.py script.
-This script converts the raw data into a more workable format, facilitating the effective execution of subsequent model training.
-The preprocessed data resulting from this procedure will be directed to the data/processed folder, serving as input for the forthcoming model training process.

 Step 1: Simulate the load generator